 Neural Networks are generalisable decision making systems, Neural networks have been shows to be effective in areas such as: image recognition, voice recognition, image classification, and increasingly in the area of game playing [3].

-Neural Evolution of Augmented Topologies is a genetic algorithm that produces Neural Networks.
+Neural Evolution algorithms can be used for supervised, unsupervised and reinforcement learning tasks.
+[3] One of the Neural Evolution algorithms is NEAT (Neural Evolution of Augmented Topologies) NEAT is a genetic algorithm that produces Neural Networks.
 It was invented by Phd.
 Kenneth Stanley in 2001.
 It works by keeping a large population of Neural Networks.
 Each neural network is started in a sparse, minimalistic way, and via using an evolutionary algorithm, more nodes and weights are added to the network, and those networks are combined and mutated and culled based on the fitness.

-Neural Evolution algorithms can be used for supervised, unsupervised and reinforcement learning tasks.
-[3] T

 While NEAT has been shown to be able to train an agent to play the game Super Mario Bros., it might be true that it takes longer for the Neural network to learn than the most optimal strategy, since playing through games starting from the start of the game does not focus the fitness algorithm as specifically as a tailored algorithm that focuses the neural network on training against the toughest parts of the game.

 Related Work